CodingItWrong/codingitwrong.com/_posts/2019-08-07-enzyme-vs-react-native-testing-library.md

 It’s pretty strong.
 By contrast, on the web I'm *somewhat* in favor of the analogous React Testing Library over Enzyme.
 But on React Native I'm *strongly* in favor of React Native Testing Library (RNTL) over Enzyme.
 Here's why.

+Thanks to Daniel Black for asking this question on Twitter!

 ## Support
 Enzyme is primarily a library for testing React.
 Although it also supports React Native, the latter has always been a second-class citizen in Enzyme.
 To get it working you have to follow [complex instructions](https://airbnb.io/enzyme/docs/guides/react-native.html), including either using [a fork of a mocking library](https://github.com/RealOrangeOne/react-native-mock) or a complex jsdom setup.
 Setting up RNTL, by contrast, is just `yarn add --dev react-native-testing-library` and you're done.